KanzaTahreem/Survey/README.md

 # Survey Form

 > The survey form is build according to the instructions from [freeCodeCamp](https://www.freecodecamp.org/learn).
-For more information, visit [Build a Survey Form](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-survey-form)
+For more information, visit [Survey Form](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-survey-form)

 ## Built With